adamal5/contentmanager/README.md

 ### Acknowledgements

-A special thank my trainers Tadas Vaidotas and Jay Grindrod for their continued guidance and support during the development of this application.
+A special thank you to my trainers Tadas Vaidotas and Jay Grindrod for their continued guidance and support during the development of this application.

 ### Licensing